-Embedded tables, timers and wrapped steps you can use to easily elaborate the protocol for an experiment and record data without leaving the page
+Embedded tables, timers and wrapped steps you can use to quickly elaborate the protocol for an experiment and record data without leaving the page

-Integration with multiple programming and storage services such as Google Drive, Python etc. to customise your essential workflows
+Integration with multiple programming and storage services such as Google Drive, Python etc. to customize your essential workflows